Bengal cat

-The Bengal cat is a domesticated cat breed created from a hybrid of the Asian leopard cat (Prionailurus bengalensis), with domestic cats, especially the spotted Egyptian Mau.
-It is then usually bred with a breed that has a more friendly personality, because after breeding a cat with a wildcat, its friendly personality may not be there in the kitten.
-The breed name comes from the leopard cat's taxonomic name.
+The Bengal cat is a breed of hybrid cat created from crossing of an Asian leopard cat (Prionailurus bengalensis) with domestic cats, especially the spotted Egyptian Mau.
+It is then usually bred with a breed that demonstrates a friendlier personality, because after breeding a domesticated cat with a wildcat, its friendly personality may not manifest in the kitten.
+The breed's name derives from the leopard cat's taxonomic name.

-Bengals have a wild appearance; their golden shimmer comes from their leopard cat ancestry, and their coats may show spots, rosettes, arrowhead markings, or marbling.
-They are an energetic breed that needs much exercise and play.
+Bengals have varying appearances.
+Their coats range from spots, rosettes, arrowhead markings, to marbling.

 History

 Early history

 The earliest mention of an Asian leopard cat × domestic cross was in 1889, when Harrison Weir wrote of them in Our Cats and All About Them.

 Bengals as a breed

 Jean Mill of California is given credit for the modern Bengal breed.
 She made the first known deliberate cross of an Asian leopard cat with a domestic cat (a black California tomcat).
 Bengals as a breed did not really begin in earnest until much later.
-In 1970, Mill resumed her breeding efforts and in 1975 she received a group of Bengal cats that had been bred for use in genetic testing at Loma Linda University by Willard Centerwall.
-Others also began breeding Bengals.